momoso7/100-days-of-code/log.md

 **Today's Progress**: OOP in Python

 **Thoughts**: Class is a really useful features, and inheritence will be useful for large programs.

+### Day 98: 26 February 2021
+**Today's Programming**: Topic modelling; semantic analysis; word cloud

+**Thoughts**: This is a hard topic, text analysis!
+But it is incredibly powerful.
+Fortunately I have many training to come in order to understand the available tools.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)